-Halpern and Coral Vita, founded in 2015 with one-time fellow student Sam Teicher, have already received many awards — among them, Forbes 30 Under 30 in 2018 when both men were 27, an Echoing Green Fellowship, JM Kaplan Innovation Prize, Halcyon Incubator, WeWork Creator Award, Fast Company World Changing Idea and Yale University’s first ever Green Innovation Fellowship.
+Gator Halpern, recently named 2018 Young Champion, and Coral Vita, founded in 2015 with one-time fellow student Sam Teicher, have already received many awards.
+Among them: Forbes 30 Under 30 in 2018 when both men were 27, an Echoing Green Fellowship, JM Kaplan Innovation Prize, Halcyon Incubator, WeWork Creator Award, Fast Company World Changing Idea and Yale University’s first ever Green Innovation Fellowship.
 (See Video of Halpern and Coral Vita)

 Halpern grew up in San Diego, California, and spent a lot of time at the coast.
 But a deciding moment for his new venture was the first time he saw a dead coral reef.
 “I was in Honduras,” he recalls.
 “I was faced with a graveyard of white, dead coral.
 A rubble field of algae-covered coral skeletons stretched as far as I could see.
 It devastated me that this could happen to one of the most important ecosystems in our ocean.”